mleduque/Forgotten-Armament/README.md

 This component replaces Boots of Speed (Paws of the Cheetah) with other boot options.

-### Weapon Style Revisions DEPRECATED
+### Improved Spears

-This component has moved to my [Skills and Abilities](https://github.com/Gibberlings3/Skills-and-Abilities) mod.
+This component improves Spears by increasing their base damage from 1d6 to 1d8.
+Additionally, on critical hits Spears will now deal an additional +1d8 damage.

 ## Compatibility